philips-software/protractor-junit-xml-plugin/README.md

 ## How to test the software

+**Unit Tests**
+Unit tests are in Mocha/Chai framework.
+After installing dependencies(`npm install`), one can run the unit tests by `mocha tests/unitTests.js`

+**End to end tests:**
-This module includes a tests folder that contains a simple node test app and end to end(e2e) tests of the plugin.
+This module also has end to end(e2e) tests and a simple node test app in tests folder.
+When you run the e2e tests, the plugin that generates a XML output file though one need to manually verify the correct entries in the XML file.
 The e2e tests are in [protractor](https://www.protractortest.org/#/).
 To run the tests
 1. Firstly, install all the dependencies by `npm install`.
 2. Install protractor as a global dependency `npm i -g protractor`
 3. Start the node test app `node tests/testapp/server.js` (tested on node v10).